Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 So our `Instruction` enum becomes[^instruction_size]:

 [^instruction_size]: Note that here I am using a `usize` for the index of the
-    pairing bracket, which have 8 bytes on a 64-bit system.
+    pairing bracket, which has 8 bytes on a 64-bit system.
 This is causing the `Instruction` enum to have a size of 16 bytes (due to the discriminant and alignment).
 So a possible optimization could be to use a `u32` or a `u16` here, depending on how big brainfuck programs your interpreter